alttch/eva3/doc/drivers.rst

 .. note::

-    If relay port number is specified as i:N e.g. i:2, LPI commands will consider it's inverted meaning *0* is for *on* and *1* is for *off*.
-This works as for **basic** as for any other relay control LPI.
+    If relay port number is specified as i:N e.g. i:2, LPI commands will consider it is inverted meaning *0* is for *on* and *1* is for *off*.
+This works both for **basic** as well as for any other relay control LPI.

 sensor LPI
 ~~~~~~~~~~

-Basic sensor monotiring, used to get data from the specified sensors.
+Basic sensor monitiring, used to get data from specified sensors.

-Used in default drivers for the sensors, doesn't need to be configured when
+Used in default drivers for sensors, doesn't need to be configured when loaded.
-loaded.

 LPI doesn't provide *action* functionality.
 When assigning driver containing
 **sensor** LPI mod to the specified item (*uc-cmd driver set*), the assign